ThermoNuclearPanda/Project_Automail/README.md

 # Project Automail
-    Automail is a Python application that acts a bridge between the Myo armband and an Arduino.
+    Automail is a Python application on raspberry pi that acts a bridge between the Myo armband and an Arduino.

-##Setup
+    It achieves this by translating the electrical signals from the Myo over bluetooth to a number which is then passed on to an Arduino to produce a mechanical motion

+## Raspberry Pi Setup

     Automail is meant to work on a raspberry pi with a linux operating system.
 Steps to set up are below

-    <u> Raspberry Pi: </u>
         1. Load a raspberry pi with a linux distro (we used raspbian)
         2. Install dependencies (see below)
         3. Configure the pi to boot to command line and auto login